Healing Waters Retreat

 October 14th-15th, Charleston, WV

 Welcome to the Healing Waters Retreat Landing Page!
-Get to know your fellow attendees before coming to the retreat!
+Check out the schedule and get to know your fellow attendees before coming to the retreat.

 Shantha Ready Alonso

 As Executive Director of Creation Justice Ministries, Shantha is tuned into the Church's unique role in uplifting our sacred relationship with water.
 She believes that as Christians, we have a moral responsibility to protect, restore, and rightly sharing this gift of God's creation which sustains all life.
 She looks forward to learning from water justice leaders of West Virginia, and weaving networks of solidarity, prayer, and change.
 Shantha is from Indio, CA.